Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 ### Typography

+The christmas banner used in the header incorporates a scripted style of font which fits in well with a christmas themes.
+All other text makes use of a google font (Open Sans) which is a sans-serif font which used by clear and legible to read.
+This is important to provide information to the user to allow them to click appropriate buttons etc.

 ### Imagery

 Xmas imagery is used throughout the site, with a choice of three background images consisting of a 3D wintery scene, a decorated xmas tree and blue trees background, and a blue background with xmas baubles, sparkles and snow.
 Xmas themed images are used on the memory cards, including several images of snowmen and santa claus, a reindeer, a gingerbread man, a polar bear and a penguin.